-The crowding out theory has become prevalent across economic textbooks, publications, and agencies, but you may have also heard theorists and scholars talk about crowding in.
+The crowding-out theory has become prevalent across economic textbooks, publications, and agencies, but you may have also heard theorists and scholars talk about crowding in.
 So what is it?
 As we discussed, crowding out occurs when increased government borrowing or government spending –usually as a means to boost the economy–has a negative effect on the public sector and consumer spending.
 This happens when the economy is running at almost full employment.

 Sometimes, though, expansionary fiscal policy really does serve as a spark.
-When increased government spending or borrowing has a positive effect on the economy, allowing more private investment and more jobs, economists refer to this phenomenon as crowding in.
+When increased government spending or borrowing has a positive effect on the economy, allowing more private investment and more jobs, economist refer to this phenomenon as crowing in.

 There are few topics more divisive in the economic field than expansionary fiscal policy.
 Whether it impedes the economy or allows it to grow is a hotly debated topic, and like most economic theories, man professionals remain divided.
 To be sure, though, expansionary fiscal policy isn’t consistent.
 Sometimes it helps the economy, and sometimes it hinders it.

 The crowding out suggests that when the government borrows money and increases its spending the interest rate will increase and investments will decrease.
 Crowding out is a phenomenon when the government gets involved in the market economy and it impacts the private sector.
 The economic activity has pros and cons for financial markets.